aidomon/Python-Slow-DoS-attacks/README.md

 # Python-Slow-DoS-attacks
 Bachelor's thesis "Slow rate DoS attacks independent of application layer protocol".

+The resulting system is intended for installation directly on a protected server with the Linux operating system (tested on the Ubuntu distribution).

 ## Table of content
 1. [Slow DoS attack generator](#Slow-DoS-attack-generator)
     -   [How to install and run the script?](#How-to-install-and-run-the-script?)